bitlogik/uniblow/README.md

 - MacOS :
   \~/Library/Application Support/Uniblow/keys/

-This device was previously named *HDdevice*, and the *BasicFile* device was removed.
-If you used the BasicFile device and have cryptos in it, use an old Uniblow version before 1.5 and transfer your fund.

 ### Ledger

 A Ledger hardware device such as Nano X and Nano S, can be used with Uniblow but